eurekadevelopment/android_device_samsung_exynos7885/README.md

 # Device Trees for universal7885 unified
 The Samsung Galaxy A10,A20,A20e,A30,A30s,A40 are budget smartphones from Samsung.
 These are announced and released in the year 2019.

+# Status: Died
+- Android 15 requires proprietary-files.txt which isn't proper in this tree, I would rather abandon the tree instead of fixing.

 # Device List
 - Galaxy A10 (exynos7884B)
 - Galaxy A20 (exynos7884B)